AthanorLabs/atomic-swap/docs/rpc.md

 Each items in `swaps` contains:
 - `id`: the swap ID.
-- `startTime`: the start time of the swap (in RFC 3339 format).
 - `provided`: the coin provided during the swap.
 - `providedAmount`: the amount of coin provided during the swap.
 - `receivedAmount`: the amount of coin expected to be received during the swap.
 - `exchangeRate`: the exchange rate of the swap, expressed in a ratio of XMR/ETH.
-- `status`: the swap's status; should always be "ongoing".
+- `status`: the swap's status.
+- `startTime`: the start time of the swap (in RFC 3339 format).
+- `timeout0`: the time at which the ETH-taker can always claim ETH, and the ETH-maker can no longer refund.
+- `timeout1`: the time at which the ETH-taker can no longer claim ETH, and the ETH-maker is able to refund.

 Example:
 ```bash